timschneeb/DDCToolbox/README.md

 You can download one of these builds [from my server](https://nightly.timschneeberger.me/ddctoolbox-win).

 If the server is down, you can also get one from the [AppVeyor cloud](https://ci.appveyor.com/project/ThePBone/ddctoolbox) (select one of the two jobs (32/64-bit) and go to the tab 'Artifacts')

+## Android
+There is an Android version of DDCToolbox with limited functionality available here: [ThePBone/DDCToolbox-Android](https://github.com/ThePBone/DDCToolbox-Android)

 ## Arch (AUR)
 A git package is available in the [AUR](https://aur.archlinux.org/packages/ddctoolbox-git/).